yskuniv/imap_mogura/README.md

 $ mogura filter <host> -u <user> --password-base64=<password-base64-encoded> -c rules.yml -b <mailbox>
 ```

-You can check your config by `check-config` command.
+You can check your config by `mogura check-config` command.
 It returns just OK if no errors in the config.

 ```console
 $ mogura check-config -c rules.yml